 ResourceContracts was first launched in 2012, and a new and improved website was released in 2015.

 Why this site?

-Contracts that govern the relationship between governments and oil, gas, and mining companies in the extraction and exploitation of natural resources are complex.
-The related licenses, leases, concessions, and other contractual arrangements affect everything from tax liabilities to local content obligations to the protection of the environment.
-Despite the critical role these contracts play in setting the rules for investments in extractive industries, they are often difficult to discover.
+Contracts that govern the relationship between governments and oil, gas, and mining companies in the exploration and extraction of natural resources are complex.
+The terms of contracts affect everything from tax liabilities to local content obligations to the protection of the environment.
+Despite the critical role these contracts play in setting the rules for investments in extractive industries, they are often difficult to find.
 Even when publicly available, the tools to assess and compare the key provisions of such contracts are limited.
 This can result in a critical lack of knowledge for governments as they try to negotiate the best terms for their citizens, and can result in missed opportunities to learn from others’ past successes or missteps.

-ResourceContracts.org was developed to fill the knowledge gap by providing searchable contracts in machine-readable format with rich metadata and annotations to provide key insights into each contract.
-In order to make the content of these often lengthy documents more accessible, ResourceContracts.org has developed a rigorous approach to categorizing and annotating each contract’s social, environmental, human rights, fiscal, and operational terms.
+ResourceContracts was developed to fill the knowledge gap.
+In order to make the content of these often lengthy documents more accessible, ResourceContracts has developed a rigorous approach to tagging each contract’s financial, social, environmental, operational and legal terms.
 It is important to note that not all information about a project will be included in a contract, and additional obligations are often found in other parts of the legal framework, such as national laws and regulations.